Auquan/help_project/_posts/articles/2020-05-12-overview-slides.md

 layout: article
 categories: articles
 Title: Overview Slides
-Excerpt: A short set of slides that outline how the HELP project's aims and how it will run
+Excerpt: "A short set of slides that outline how the HELP project's aims and how it will run"
 tags: []
 author: HELP Project
 ---